-- 13.20 Except where the parties agree otherwise, the Access Provider will support maintain-a Connect Outstanding process for the ULLS, by no later than six Months from the Commencement Date. - 13.21 The Connect Outstanding process for the ULLS must: - a) support the cancellation of an existing service on a line upon the Access Provider receiving from the Access Seeker advice that the Access Seeker has obtained Proof of Occupancy; and, b) facilitate the connection of a ULLS in response to a ULLS request submitted by an Access Seeker in respect of that line.
+- 13.23 Except where the parties agree otherwise, the Access Provider will maintain a Connect Outstanding process for the ULLS from the Commencement Date. - 13.24 The Connect Outstanding process for the ULLS must:

+- a) support the cancellation of an existing service on a line upon the Access Provider receiving from the Access Seeker advice that the Access Seeker has obtained Proof of Occupancy; and, - b) facilitate the connection of a ULLS in response to a ULLS request submitted by an Access Seeker in respect of that line.